 I am an American-Canadian philosopher and Associate Professor at McMaster University in Hamilton, Ontario.
 I work in the philosophy of language, social ontology, and the places where the two intersect.

 Within the philosophy of language, I have written on foundational theories of meaning, the semantics/pragmatics distinction, metaphor, the nature of conversational maxims, and theories of reference.
-I’m also interested in speech act theory and semantic minimalism, among other topics.
+I am currently working on a book project in which I extend my behavioral theory of meaning from words to entire sentences, offering a new metasemantic foundation for semantic minimalism.

 Within social ontology, I have written on the nature of social conventions and the metaphysics of social institutions.